Vyral/sean-zanganeh-blog/_posts/2020-06-25-can-you-still-sell-for-top-dollar.md

 <br>Can you still get top dollar for your home in today’s real estate market?
 Amid all the negative news lately, I’m sharing one of my recent clients’ success stories.

 One of the key things we’re seeing in this new state of the world is that **marketing a house is more crucial than ever**.
-Video, high-resolution photography, and 3D tours are now all the more necessary to get a property sold.
+Video, high-resolution photography, and 3D tours have become the baseline for getting a property sold.
 Despite the coronavirus, there are many people in the market looking for a home.